f18m/rpi2home-assistant/README.md

 (Raspberry Pi 1 Model A+ & B+, Raspberry Pi 2, Raspberry Pi 3, Raspberry Pi 4,
 Raspberry Pi 5).

+Another pre-requisite is that there is an MQTT broker running somewhere (e.g. a Mosquitto broker).

 ## Build system